National Autonomist Party

 The National Autonomist Party (Partido Autonomista Nacional; PAN) was the ruling political party of Argentina from 1874 to 1916.

 In 1880, Julio Argentino Roca assumed the presidency under the motto "peace and administration".

 History

 The PAN was created on March 15, 1874 by the union of the Autonomist Party of Adolfo Alsina and the National Party of Nicolás Avellaneda.
 Its principal figure was Julio Argentino Roca, twice president of Argentina.

+Political scientist Luis L. Schenoni situates the party's emergence within a broader postwar convergence between autonomistas and nacionalistas following Argentina's victory in the Paraguayan War, arguing that the PAN helped consolidate the state-building coalition that emerged from this process.

 In economic matters it promoted the agricultural exports model, which favored the cattle and cereal producers of the Pampas and was a key in the development of the Argentine Railroad.

+The party has been described as an "organ of the elite, an oligarchy of wealth and power."